atsign-foundation/noports/tools/end2end_tests/README.md

 ## Notes

 - niche thing to remember for `images/local/Dockerfile`: if you ever refactor this tool, double check the keys path directory inside of `images/local/Dockerfile` because that `keys/` directory path is relative to the root of the project, not relative to the scripts directory.
+- if you run into errors when trying to docker build (like fetching the metadata of a particular image), try deleting your docker config.json through `rm ~/.docker/config.json`.